arno-di-loreto/apihandyman.io/_posts/2021-08-11-surviving-my-first-recorded-live-coding-session-part-2.md

 ## The magic of code snippets

 The trick that made me gain much time while coding is [user defined snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
-Thanks to some configuration, type "some keyword" and boom a complex regex or 20 lines of code appear magically.
+Thanks to some configuration, just type "some magic keyword" and boom a complex regex or 20 lines of code appears magically.

 {% include image.html source="snippets.gif" %}

-You can defined global or local snippets.
+You can define global or local snippets.
-In used local ones define in `.vscode/supercharged-openapi.code-snippets` which is a json file.
+I used local ones defined in `.vscode/supercharged-openapi.code-snippets` which is a json file.
 A snippet can be a static text but you can also use variables and even choices list (probably among other awesome things I didn't used yet, check the [document](https://code.visualstudio.com/docs/editor/userdefinedsnippets)).

 The following example allows to add a "Read an element" operation in the form of the `GET /somethings/{somethingId}`.
-It is triggered when typing "Read" then hitting the tab key.
+It is triggered when typing "Read" (`prefix`) then hitting the tab key.
 There are two variables `$1` and `$2` to provide, note how `$1` appears multiple times.
 Once you hit tab, you type the first variable value which is filled wherever there's a `$1` in the body.
 Hit tab to set `$2`.
 And don't forget to hit tab another time to finish.
-If you don't do that last tab, you'll be unable to use another snippet.
+If you don't do that last tab, you'll be unable to use another snippet, it took me a moment to figure that.

 {% code language:"json" title:"A snippet with variables" %}
 {